Summary

 can be used.
 The third aspect can also play a role: the user's presence through biometric recognition such as a fingerprint or facial recognition.

 In the previous example, the password is the authentication identifier that can be bypassed with different TTPs.
 This level is about authenticating the identity.
 Usually, only the owner and authenticating authority know the password.
 Authorization is carried out if the correct password is given to the authentication authority.
-Authorization, in this case, is the set of permissions that the user is granted upon successful login.
+Authorization, in this case, is the set of permissions that the user is granted upon successful authentication.

-The Use of Passwords
+The use of passwords

-The most common and widely used authentication method is still the use of passwords, but what is a password?
+The most common and widely used authentication method is still the use of passwords.
+But what is a password?
 A password or passphrase can be generally defined as a combination of letters, numbers, and symbols in a string for identity validation.

 For example, if we work with passwords and take a standard 8-digit password that consists only of upper case letters and numbers, we would get a total of 36⁸